-This is an easy and light version of a Pumpkin Soufflé and is also a great alternative to the traditional pumpkin pie.
-It tastes like a pie, but has a fluffier texture and without the hassle of a crust.
+This is an easy and light version of a Pumpkin Soufflé.
+It tastes like a pie, but has a fluffier texture.
+Without the hassle of making a crust, it is also a great alternative to the traditional pumpkin pie.

 - 2 cups pumpkin puree canned or fresh

 - 2 eggs lightly beaten